LASzip/LASzip/design/blueprint.rst

 ..

-  Dear ESRI, what features would you like in the native LAS 1.4 extension of LASzip?
+  Dear ESRI, please tell us what features would you like in the native LAS 1.4 extension of LASzip?
+What exactly are the key differences of your own "optimized LAS" that are currently missing in LASzip?

 ..

+Maybe the things that ESRI has added to their "optimized LAS" coder are already on our todo list.
+So as we wait for ESRI's answer we can already start fleshing out the feature set that the rest of the community wants to see in the new LASzip

-New Features for the native LAS 1.4 extension
+New Features
 --------
 **1. Selective Decompression:**